 Maslow’s hierarchy of needs

 One common tool used in needs identification and analysis is Maslow’s hierarchy of needs.
-It’s a model which dates back to the 1940s.
+It dates back to the 1940s.
 Opinions are mixed on how useful it is.

 However, many argue it doesn’t give a realistic view of how people’s needs actually work.
 For example, there’s no evidence customer needs start at the lowest level and then work up.
 And in fact, you can have multiple needs happening at the same time, and higher level needs overruling lower level needs.
-Think of monks who fast while mediating for example.
-Or people who plunge into ice baths to improve their endurance and resilience.
+Monks who fast while mediating, for example.
+People plunging into ice baths to improve their endurance and resilience.

-Plus, the model itself was only ever a theory and never proven.
-It was only based on interviews with successful and healthy people for example.
-So, it’s got a biased view which discounts a wider range of personality and lifestyle types.
+Plus, the model itself was only ever a theory.
+It’s never been proven.
+Plus, it was only based on interviews with successful and healthy people.
+So, it’s got a biased view which ignores a wider range of personality and lifestyle types.

 What would the customer say?

-Maslow’s hierarchy is helpful to prompt your thinking on needs.
-But you shouldn’t rely on it for evidence of customer needs.
+Maslow’s hierarchy is helpful as a prompt to think about needs.
+But don’t rely on it as evidence of customer needs.

-For that, you’ll need market research to ask customers what they need at each stage.
+For that, you need market research.
+You need to ask customers what they need at each stage.

-Your e-Commerce customer journey map will be stronger if it’s driven by what customers actually say they need.
+Your e-Commerce customer journey map is stronger when based on what customers say they actually need.
 Use their exact words if you can.
-These will usually be specific and concrete.
-That makes your job a lot clearer at each stage.

-For example, you might think the need your solving is to help people feel more confident.
+For example, you might think the need you’re solving is to help people feel more confident.

 But many things can do this.
-Customers will get more specific and say something like “I need to feel more confident about meeting new people”.
-That gives you a clearer idea of what you specifically need to do.
+Customers are usually more specific.
+They’ll say something like “I need to feel more confident about meeting new people”.
+That helps focus what you need to do to meet their need.

 This is important because each stage usually has specific and different needs.
 The need for a piece of information.
 The need for a service.
-It’s easier to work out how to meet specific needs rather than how to meet general needs.
+It’s easier to plan for meeting specific needs than for meeting more general ones.

 You include these on the e-Commerce customer journey map because they help explain what’s causing the problem.

-Knowing the cause of the customer’s problem helps you generate ideas on how to fix it.
+Knowing the cause helps you generate better ideas on how to fix it.

 These pain points can be relatively minor.